7 January 2018

 D-12107 Berlin, Germany

 The finalist will be recognized for his/her outstanding submission.
-The award includes € 500, sponsored by De Gruyter Saur, and will be presented at the 83rd IFLA World Library and Information Congress 2017 in Wrocław, Poland.
+The award includes € 500, sponsored by De Gruyter Saur, and will be presented at the 84th IFLA World Library and Information Congress 2018 in Kuala Lumpur, Malaysia.

 On behalf of ENSULIB, The Environment, Sustainability and Libraries Special Interest Group of IFLA